MedinaGitHub/react-jsonschema-form-builder/README.md

 $ npm install react-jsonschema-form-builder
 ```

-## How change the design?
+## How does  the design change?

-You can do a fork and change  this package @rjsf/material-ui for others available options  in  [Supported Themes](https://github.com/rjsf-team/react-jsonschema-form#documentation)
+You can do a fork and change  this package @rjsf/material-ui For watching another available options  you can read  [Supported Themes](https://github.com/rjsf-team/react-jsonschema-form#documentation)

-## Implement
+## Implementation

 ```js